 The chance of contracting rabies is a risk in some developing African countries.
 In particular for those travellers who are working in rural villages or volunteering.
 A bite or scratch from an infected animal can transmit Rabies.
 More commonly carried by infected wild animals like monkeys or squirrels means it is a lower risk for most clients travelling on safari.
 Any rabid animals are normally identified and killed immediately within those villages being visited.
 As a precaution, we advise anyone visiting villages or local towns or townships to not make contact with any local dogs.
 For travellers volunteering at rehabilitation or animal rescue centres, we recommend the rabies vaccination.

 Whilst Meningitis can be fatal depending on the strain of bacteria you contract, less than 1% of long stay travellers (those staying in the Meningitis belt – an area between Ethiopia and Senegal in the west) have contracted meningitis.
 Only a very small proportion of those infected have died.
 The disease is transmitted from person to person by direct contact or through coughing and sneezing.
 Symptoms start out as being similar to the common flu.
 Your protective membranes covering the brain and spinal cord become swollen and inflamed.
-It is one inoculation that should be discussed with your travel health professional.

 Malaria is a mosquito borne disease, common all over the World, including Africa.
 There are 4 different varieties of malaria, and symptoms and risks vary according to the type contracted.
 To reduce the risk of malaria consider anti-malaria tablets such as Malerone and Doxocycline (Doryx).
 Depending on where in Africa you plan to go and for how long, these preventative medications against Malaria are highly recommended.
 Because most strains of Malaria in Africa are chloroquine resistant, ensure you use an effective insect repellent.
 We also recommend a discussion with your travel health professional before travelling to Africa.

-Tsetse flies are a bigger and more aggressive version of the March fly (commonly found in Australia).
+The Tsetse fly –A bigger and more aggressive version of the March fly (commonly found in Australia).
 Sub-Saharan Africa, in particular Southern Tanzania, Zimbabwe and some parts of Serengeti are home to the Tsetse Fly.
 The most effective way of stopping their bite is using a combination of Mosiguard and Dettol Crème.
 We highly recommend wearing muted colours to avoid bites, as well as long sleeves and long pants.
 It is a good idea to stay away from blue and black.
 African sleeping sickness is a parasitic disease transmitted by the tsetse fly, the disease it treatable.
 We’ve only seen very rare cases of people (no tourists that we are aware of) contracting this disease.